Temporary road, lane or footpath closure permits

 - Details of who to invoice for the permit (including ABN).

-- Once you are a registered user, you can apply for a Road Closure Permit online.
-Have digital documents ready to attach to the application.
+- Apply for a Road Closure Permit online.
+Have digital files ready to attach to the application.

 - As part of the online application process, the fee is paid online by Visa or MasterCard.

 - Post the documents to Moreland City Council, Locked Bag 10, Moreland VIC 3058, or deliver in person to the Moreland Civic Centre, 90 Bell Street, Coburg.

 - Once we receive the application, Council will review the application and issue you with an invoice for payment.

 Once the application and payment of fees is received, Council processes the application.